 It also covers personal protection, insulation, military engineering and interior textiles.
 To achieve this objective, phototex proposes to take inspiration from photonic structures, which are nanostructures that interact with light according to their wavelength (i.e. their color).
 They allow, for example, some butterflies to display their shimmering colours.
 If their manufacture uses nanotechnologies, we will, in phototex, generate similar structures adapted to infrared “light” using methods compatible with the textile industry.

 Development and prototyping of mono- and bicomponent filaments with antibacterial properties with mass functionalization technique.
 Validation of formulations on the CETI compounding and wiring pilot line.

 The design and shaping of these textiles, as well as the evaluation of their performance, require a multidisciplinary approach involving specialists in optical modelling, composite materials and spinning techniques used in the field of textiles.
-Phototex relies on a cross-border consortium able to meet these requirements: Materia nova (leader), University of Mons, University of Gent, Ensait, CETI, University Lille 1, CNRS, Uptex.
+Photonitex relies on a cross-border consortium able to meet these requirements: Materia nova (leader), University of Mons, University of Gent, Ensait, CETI, University Lille 1, CNRS, Uptex.